 - Lack of sufficient cyber awareness camps all over India

-As people were well aware and educated about this medium that the repercussions and issues might have been minimizing to a great extent.
+As people were well aware and educated about this medium, the repercussions and issues might have been minimised to a great extent.

 What are some of the major types of cybercrime in India?

 Some of the major types of cybercrime include:-

 Passing derogatory and defamatory remarks over social media platforms like Facebook, Twitter, and Instagram amounts to cyber defamation and bullying.
 If such remarks are published, the person seen doing it is punishable by Law.
 Publicizing someone’s obscene pictures and videos of women with their private parts by using their mobile phones or cameras is also covered under this section.
 Many people are keen on obtaining sexual favours and sending threats over text messages; even these threats can amount to cyberbullying, and the person doing it is punishable under Law.

 When someone steals someone’s identity and tries to steal their personal data, information and other financial favours in that person’s name, it would come under the category of cyber theft.